How SIMS Uncovers Hidden Layers in Semiconductors

 Eurofins EAG Laboratories: Your Partner in SIMS and TOF-SIMS Analysis

 At EAG Laboratories, our focus is on helping clients make sense of complex materials data.
-We’ve equipped our state-of-the-art laboratory with the latest SIMS and TOF-SIMS instruments, including newly installed systems that deliver industry-leading depth resolution and sensitivity.
+We’ve equipped our state-of-the-art laboratory with the latest SIMS instruments with all existing spectrometer options, i.e. magnetic sector, quadrupole and TOF.
+The newly installed systems deliver industry-leading depth resolution and sensitivity (detection limit).
 This ensures we can help capture precise chemical profiles even in the most advanced semiconductor structures.

 Our strength also lies in interpreting results with scientific rigor.
 Our team of internationally recognized scientists have experience working with silicon, GaN, SiC, and compound semiconductors.
 We understand how dopant distributions, interface sharpness, and trace contamination affect real-world power device performance, and they work closely with clients to provide a meaningful analysis rather than raw numbers.